 Overly dry air doesn’t just increase the odds of contracting a cold in your own home.
 It also tends to aggravate allergies and cause coughing or even nose bleeds.
 Keeping the air in your home from becoming too dry shouldn’t be overlooked when the weather turns cold and your heater turns on.

-Humidity Solutions for Louisiana Homeowners
+Air Quality Solutions for Louisiana Homeowners

 A dehumidifier extracts humidity from the air in your home, bringing it to a comfortable level.
 A portable electric dehumidifier can be set up in any room of your house and moved if necessary.
 Some models require you to empty the water the unit captures from the air.

 During the most humid months of the year, an air conditioner helps alleviate asthma by controlling indoor humidity.
-While you’re running the unit, your windows are closed, which reduces the chances that pollens, spores, and mites will enter your home.
+While you’re running the unit, your windows are closed, which reduces the chances that pollen, spores, and mites will enter your home.

 When the weather turns cold, it’s important to make sure the air in your home has enough humidity.
 A humidifier keeps the relative humidity of your home at a comfortable level.
 Your furnace may already include a humidifier, or you may opt for a portable electric model that can be placed in any room.

-To reduce the asthma-triggering pathogens in your home, consider using an ultra-violet lamp.
+To reduce the asthma-triggering pathogens in your home, consider using an ultraviolet lamp.
 Bacteria and spores can grow on the coil of your air conditioner or heat pump, and the light from an ultraviolet lamp kills these unwanted allergens, preventing them from spreading throughout your home.

 Another device that can help you manage asthma triggers in your home is an air purifier or air cleaner.
 This unit works by not just trapping, but also killing pathogens such as bacteria, viruses, and spores.
 A portable air purifier can be moved to any room in your house.

 Pioneer Comfort Systems is committed to helping you manage your indoor air quality.
 Whether you want to humidify, dehumidify, or purify your indoor air, contact Pioneer Comfort Systems at 318-795-8000 to discuss your unique needs.
-You can also visit our website to learn more about our indoor air quality solutions.